 Adjust to a New Country, Its Culture and Quirks

-Understanding the cultural behavior standards is essential if you want to adjust to your new life, so make sure you learn about the norms and restrictions before you make the trip.
+No matter if you are moving for a relationship or in pursuit of employment and education, understanding the cultural behavior standards is essential if you want to adjust to your new life, so make sure you learn about the norms and restrictions before you make the trip.
 Manners are also important, as they may vary significantly from the ones you learned at home.
 Respect is something familiar to all cultures, so you should keep that in mind.

 Learn the Language Basics Before Moving

 Obviously, it is better to learn the language before moving abroad, it will save you from additional moving stress.
 But if you are totally unfamiliar with it, you do not have to be fluent, the basics will do for a start.
 You can start with polite phrases, such as “hello,” “please,” “thank you” and move on to the ones that will make your life easier.
 Once you are surrounded by native speakers, you will get to the fluent level in no time.
 You can find free tools online.
 But, bear in mind that manners and nonverbal communication are also important.

 Create a Familiar and Comforting Space in Your Home

 Wherever I lay my hat, that’s my home is an old saying which we should apply when moving to another country.
 This part is actually easier than you think as even small details can make you feel at home, like photographs, small pieces of furniture, favorite blanket, or bed cover.
 When you start unpacking after the move, get those sentimental things on the side and use them to decorate.
 You can find comfort in memorabilia you collected from your previous travels or in your place of birth.
 Fill your future place with plants, even if you’re moving into a smaller home, as they have a positive effect on our mood.
 Also, if you and your partner are moving in together, decorating a living room can be your group project.
 Furthermore, if you like cooking, concentrate on making your kitchen as cozy as possible, or if you are a reader, create a reading space in your living room.